Surfaces made from melamine or laminate offer different challenges compared to standard wood materials used for cabinets, shelves, and countertops.

-While painting, be sure that you maintain a wet edge to apply the paint evenly across the surfaces that include wardrobe doors and shelves.
+While painting, be sure that you maintain a wet edge to apply the paint evenly across the surfaces that including wardrobe doors and shelves.

 You can use the simple technique of overlapping slightly the edges of the paint as you put it on the surface.

 This will result in an even coat if you apply all the paint before it has time to dry.